AnuKritiW/QEMMeshSimplifier/README.md

 Mousa, M.H. and Hussein, M.K., 2021.
 High-performance simplification of triangular surfaces using a GPU.
 PloS one, 16(8), p.e0255832.
 Available from: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0255832 [Accessed 24 December 2024].

+Rossignac, J. and Borrel, P., 1993.
+Multi-resolution 3D approximations for rendering complex scenes.
+Modeling in computer graphics: methods and applications, 455-465.
+Available from: https://link.springer.com/chapter/10.1007/978-3-642-78114-8_29 [Accessed 28 October 2024].

 ChatGPT was used for debugging and documentation.
-* When debugging, I sent my code snippets and the error message as a prompt.
+* When debugging, I sent my code snippets and the corresponding error message as a prompt.
-* Documentation was similar in that I would send my writeups to ask for better, more concise phrasing -- for both this README and for comments within the code.
+* For documentation, I sometimes used ChatGPT for better, more concise phrasing -- for the README, comments within the code, commit messages and PR descriptions.
+It was also used to generate Doxygen-styled comments above each function.
-* Sometimes used for good concise commit messages based on my changes and PR descriptions based on my commit message history.
-* As Objective-C and Metal were new to me, ChatGPT was used for support with syntax and retrieving the right data types.
-The algorithm is the same as the CPU implementation.
+* As Objective-C and Metal were new to me, ChatGPT was used for support with syntax.
+The GPU implementation retains the same algorithm as my original CPU version.
 * All suggestions provided by ChatGPT were critically reviewed and adapted as necessary to ensure correctness and alignment with the project requirements.